CNS-OIST/STEPS_Docker/README.md

 Jupyter Notebook is very lazy when it comes to the syntax of ipynb files compared to JupyterLab.
 In JupyterLab, notebooks must be valid JSON files.
 This may prevent you to import your notebooks.
-In this case, you can either
+In this case, you can either:

 * Fix JSON issues in your existing notebooks.
 To detect syntax errors, you can use the command below: